IRL2/nanover-docs/source/concepts/base-protocol.rst

 The state service
 -----------------

-The **state service** maintains a state that is shared between the server and the clients.
+The **state service** coordinates a shared data store that is shared between the server and the clients.
 This section explores the technical details of the state service.
 For an interactive Jupyter notebook tutorial that complements the information presented in this section, check out our `commands_and_state` notebook (see :ref:`nanover-fundamentals`).